runner-resting-banner

 man-running-analytics-banner

-This genetic methylation test covers 7 key methylation genes and is performed by a NATA-accredited laboratory in USA.
+This genetic methylation test covers 7 key methylation genes and is performed by a NATA-accredited laboratory in Australia.

 The regulation of methylation pathways is influenced by both genetic and environmental factors.
 Genes encoding enzymes like DNA methyltransferases play a crucial role in determining the DNA methylation pattern, affecting gene expression - whether genes are turned on or off.
 However, environmental factors such as diet, exposure to toxins, and stress also impact methylation patterns.